 Top Customer Engagement Strategies for Apps

-Placing your app in the user’s priority list is essential to boost user engagement.
-Lets look into the points that can help you with user engagement.
+Placing your app on the user’s priority list is essential to boosting user engagement.
+Let’s look into the points that can help you with user engagement.

 #1: The bang entry

-You are having you’re first ever conversation with the users while onboarding the app.
-WIth no doubt, it should be appealing and friendly to the end-users.
-Since the first time user experience(FTUE) really matters, follow the latest trends to launch the app.
+You are having your first-ever conversation with the users while onboarding the app.
+With no doubt, it should be appealing and friendly to the end-users.
+Since the first-time user experience(FTUE) really matters, follow the latest trends to launch the app.